-FOR THE ANNUAL MEETING OF THE STOCKHOLDERS TO BE HELD FEBRUARY 5, 2009
+FOR THE ANNUAL MEETING OF THE STOCKHOLDERS TO BE HELD FEBRUARY 4, 2010

-This proxy statement is furnished to the holders of all of the issued and outstanding shares of common stock (the "Common Shares") of ESCO Technologies Inc. (the "Company") in connection with the solicitation of proxies for use in connection with the Annual Meeting of the Stockholders to be held February 5, 2009, and all adjournments thereof, for the purposes set forth in the accompanying Notice of the Annual Meeting of the Stockholders.
+This proxy statement is furnished to the holders of all of the issued and outstanding shares of common stock (the "Common Shares") of ESCO Technologies Inc. (the "Company") in connection with the solicitation of proxies for use in connection with the Annual Meeting of the Stockholders to be held February 4, 2010, and all adjournments thereof, for the purposes set forth in the accompanying Notice of the Annual Meeting of the Stockholders.
 Such holders are hereinafter referred to as the "Stockholders".
-The Company is first mailing this proxy statement and the enclosed form of proxy to Stockholders on or about December 18, 2008.
+The Company is first providing access to these proxy materials including the form of proxy to Stockholders on or about December 22, 2009.